 What does a life insurance agent earn when you acquire a life insurance policy?
 We’ll answer the frequently asked “How do life insurance agents get compensated” question today.
 In addition, we’ll go over some ways to make sure your agent is looking out for you and not just their pocket.
-Hopefully, before you purchase your coverage, you’ll have a greater understanding and be better prepared.
+Hopefully, before you purchase your coverage, you’ll better understand and be better prepared.

 How Do Life Insurance Agents Get Paid?